quubble/Miscellaneous/README.md

 # Miscellaneous

-This repository contains a few Miscellaneous programming-codes.
+This code is a Sign-Up-Login-Combo-Code-HTML-CSS-JS programming.